How can New Media Rights help you?

 Youtube puts ads on videos without permission

 Youtube's filtering technology may be causing advertisements to appear on content without permission.
-Besides the possible contract violations, the ads create catch 22's when uploading openly licensed (ie. Creative Commonsi) content to Youtube.
+Besides the possible contract violations, the ads create catch 22's when uploading openly licensed (ie. Creative Commons) content to Youtube.
 Youtube could have a significant effect on the future openly licensed video content.
 This is appears to be a slap in the face to open content and step in the wrong direction.

 Lost in Translation: Rosetta Stone sues Google for Trademark infringement